 Can I use a calculator?

-You are responsible for knowing if your calculator is permitted.
+Please note: You are responsible for knowing if your calculator is permitted.
 If you use a prohibited calculator, or you use a calculator on any test other than the Mathematics, Chemistry, and Physics tests, you will be dismissed and your answer document will not be scored.
 If it is determined later that you used a prohibited calculator or that you used a calculator on a test other than the Mathematics, Chemistry, and Physics Tests, your scores will be cancelled.
 The TI-89 is the most common calculator taken from students at rally events.

 If you wish to use a calculator, you are responsible for bringing it to the test center and for making sure it works properly.
 The test center will not provide backup calculators or batteries.
 You may not share a calculator with anyone else.
 You may bring a backup calculator, but you may not have more than one on your desk or in operation at a time.